---

 As companies approach this stage, they must also prepare for potential exit strategies, such as an IPO or acquisition.
 Firms like Founders Fund often support businesses nearing these milestones, offering expertise and resources to facilitate smooth transitions.

-The mezzanine phase represents a pivotal moment in the stages of venture capital, where businesses prepare for liquidity events like IPOs or mergers.
+The mezzanine phase represents a pivotal moment in the stages of venture capital financing, where businesses prepare for liquidity events like IPOs or mergers.
 At this stage, companies demonstrate a mature and viable business model, signaling their readiness for significant financial returns.

 Investors who entered during earlier funding rounds often capitalize on this phase by selling their shares, potentially securing substantial returns.
 Meanwhile, late stage venture capital investors typically step in, drawn by the prospect of gains tied to an IPO or acquisition.
 This dynamic underscores the importance of a well-established business model that can sustain growth and attract new stakeholders.